Type B Personality

 Garth Brooks went to Nashville to be discovered.
 He was one of thousands of very talented artist trying to be discovered.
 He lasted one day before returning home.
 But when he was performing at a party, he bumped into a record producer.
 He went on to become one of the largest money making artists of all time.
 This is the value of a chance meeting.

 This example illustrates why enthusiasm has been classified as an extrinsic trait.
-Sometimes there is a little stress that tags along.
+There is often a little stress that tags along.

 Will Rogers was a Cherokee Indian from Oklahoma.
 He was an actor, vaudeville performer, cowboy, newspaper columnist and politician as well as being the most admired and quoted humorist in America.
 In 1928, he ran for president on the “Anti-Bunk” party.
 He pledged that, if elected, he would resign the next day.
 Herbert Hoover won and the next day this Oklahoma man resigned.
 This was during tough times when the nation really needed some humor.
 He is discussed in one of the inspiring stories of Oklahoma.